opensearch-project/OpenSearch/README.md

 >**7.
 Respectful, approachable, and friendly**.
 This will be a community where you will be heard, accepted, and valued, whether you are a new or experienced user or contributor.
 >
 >**8.
 A place to invent**.
 You will be able to innovate rapidly.
 This project will have a stable and predictable foundation that is modular, making it easy to extend.

-## How you can help

-### Look for the tag "help wanted"

-If you're excited to jump in, we've marked a few issues that would be [really helpful](https://github.com/opensearch-project/OpenSearch/issues?q=is%3Aissue+is%3Aopen+label%3A%22help+wanted%22).

-### Watch the forum, because there are a bunch of things we want to talk about

-As we've been working, we've come up with a bunch of questions that we wanted to get community feedback on.
-Now that we're done with this first pass of renaming, you'll see us posting those questions to the [forums](https://discuss.opendistrocommunity.dev/).
-Please let us know your thoughts!

-### Questions?
-Feedback?

-Found a bug or need to leave feedback?
-Make sure you open an [issue](https://github.com/opensearch-project/OpenSearch/issues/new/choose).
-Questions and discussions on this project can be found on the project [forums](https://discuss.opendistrocommunity.dev/).